hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 These principles will be discussed in detail during the first week of class.
 More information can be found here: [https://goo.gl/1UFRbo](https://goo.gl/1UFRbo).
 Also, refer to [_Guidelines for Chemical Laboratory Safety in Academic Institutions_](https://www.acs.org/content/dam/acsorg/about/governance/committees/chemicalsafety/publications/acs-safety-guidelines-academic.pdf) published by American Chemical Society.

-# Policies and disclaimers
+## Policies and disclaimers

-## Attendance and participation
+### Attendance and participation

 Students are expected to attend and actively participate in all class sessions.
 During the Zoom calls, students are expected to engage and collaborate with peers on assigned tasks.
 Outside of the synchronous class time, students are expected to complete reading assignments (Perusall) to prepare for the class and help the instructor shape the lesson plan.

 Excuses and exceptions will be interpreted by following university's [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf).

-## Late work/make-up policy
+### Late work/make-up policy

-It is important that you understand my homework policy.
-I don't want to weigh the different reasons students had for turning in late work using my own social filters because it is unfair.
-As adult learners, sometimes we must pay more attention to our lives than our schoolwork.
-That’s OK; I don’t think students who do that are bad students.
-If the grade is important to you, somehow you will find a way to get the stuff turned in on time.
-No single missed weekly assignment will cause you to fail this class.

-I understand that life gets in the way.
-I also strongly believe in revision and refinement of academic work and have developed the following late work policy:

-1. Homework assignments are due on Sunday at 11:59 pm and at 12:00 am (Monday) a 5-day grace period begins.
-2. Assignments received by the Sunday deadline will be graded first and returned as soon as possible.
-During the grace period you can revise/resubmit returned assignments[^assessable] based on the feedback.
-3. During the grace period you can still turn in the assignment without penalty, no questions asked, but it will not be graded in time for you to revise/resubmit based on the feedback.
-4. Revision and resubmission is not available for assignments that aim to prepare you for the class meeting: pre-lab assignments and Perusall reading assignments.
-Those deadlines are final.
-5. Assignments received after the grace period will not be accepted for a grade unless the reason meets the guidelines set forth by the university policy [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf)
+Students are expected to attend and actively participate in all class sessions.
+If you are absent from class, it is your responsibility to check on announcements made while you were away.
+The course attendance policy follows university’s [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf).
+Late assignments will not be accepted for a grade unless the absence meets the guidelines set forth by the univeristy policy [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf)

-[^assessable]: The assignment needs to be complete in order to qualify for the revision and resubmission.
-In other words, an incomplete assignment submitted just to meet the deadline will not be allowed to be revised/resubmitted.
-In such case, it is better to complete the assignment and turn it in within the 5-day grace period.

-## Technology issues when submitting work
+### Technology issues when submitting work

 For assignments submitted electronically, it is your responsibility to make sure they are submitted on time, through any means necessary, even if technology issues arise.
 If a tech issue arises, it is your responsibility to find another way to get it to the instructor (for example, via an email attachment).
 Technology issues that are avoidable or resolved with a simple work-around will not be considered valid grounds for a deadline extension.
 For example, if you are trying to upload a Lab to Canvas and Canvas won’t accept the file, you should try again later or send the file as an email attachment until you can upload it successfully.

-## Academic Dishonesty
+### Academic Dishonesty

 For most assignments you are allowed and encouraged to work with others.
 However, the final product that you submit for feedback must be the result of your own efforts.
 Therefore you may share ideas and strategies with others, but collaboration on the actual finished product you submit is not allowed.
 Your work is expected to be the product of your own thinking, written and explained in your own words with no parts of the work copied from external sources such as books or websites, and done clearly enough in your own mind that you could explain the work from start to finish if asked.
 Specifically, this excludes: